What Does an Estate Litigation Lawyer Do?

 4. Re-examining evidence.

-Trials in estate litigation attorney upper marlboro cases are usually bench trials, presided over by a judge rather than a jury.
+Trials in estate litigation attorney cases are usually bench trials, presided over by a judge rather than a jury.
 The trial may span several days, although they may not be consecutive due to the court schedule.
 If the ruling is unsatisfactory to the parties involved, they can file a petition.

 Scroll to Top